PhenoApps/Field-Book/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ## Develop
-To compile Field Book:

-1. Generate a GitHub personal access token that includes `read:packages` scope.
-2. Create a local.properties file in the root Field Book project directory.
-3. Add parameters `GITHUB_USERNAME` and `GITHUB_TOKEN` with your specific information.

 To submit code to Field Book:

 1. Merge the develop branch with your feature branch and resolve any conflicts.